contentful/field-editors/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lernajs.io/)

-This is the monorepo for all field editors and extensions by [Contentful][contentful].
+This is the monorepo for all field editors and apps by [Contentful][contentful].

-Since these are developed using the [App SDK][app-sdk], this will allow you to understand how each editor works, fork existing extensions or create your own extensions based on existing Contentful components' source rather than starting from scratch.
+Since these are developed using the [App SDK][app-sdk], this will allow you to understand how each editor works, fork existing apps or create your own apps based on existing Contentful components' source rather than starting from scratch.

 It uses [Typescript][typescript], [React][react], [Forma36][forma36] (a design system & component library by Contentful) and is managed using [Lerna][lerna].
 Code is automatically formatted with [Prettier][prettier] and checked with [ESLint][eslint] on every commit using Git hooks.